 Creating a strong Halloween social media post will help new guests discover your spookiest items.
 Photo by Toa Heftiba / Unsplash

 While hashtags are perhaps the easiest way to catch the attention of scrollers and social media algorithms, you still need to naturally include them in your post.
 That means irrelevant or poorly placed hashtags may distract the reader from the real purpose of your post.
-For example, if you post a picture of the cupcakes you'll sell during October, you can include Halloween hashtags as part of the text explaining the cupcakes' relevancy to Halloween.
-It'll look like this: "This #Halloween2023, try our new #spookycupcakes.
-Now with three different types of #pumpkinspice flavor designs."
+For example, if you post a picture of the cupcakes you’ll sell during October, you can include Halloween hashtags as part of the text explaining the cupcakes’ relevancy to Halloween.
+It’ll look like this: “This #Halloween2025, try our new #spookycupcakes.
+Now with three different types of #pumpkinspice flavor designs.”
+Choosing a particular hashtag to target your audience is key, as using the most popular hashtags can be practically impossible for new accounts to rank in due to high competition.

 Some posts even include a small list of hashtags at the end, like a grocery list, to make it easier to read.
-This strategy is a great way to keep your Instagram images and Facebook posts relevant without bogging down the messaging too much.
+This strategy is a great way to keep your Instagram images and TikTok posts relevant without bogging down the messaging too much.
 Facebook and Instagram even let you use emojis in your hashtags.
 You can use a single emojis(#🎃 or #👻), a combination of emojis (#👻😨🥐), or a combination of words and emojis (#🧛trickortreat🍬).
+To maximize your reach, include related hashtags, Halloween tags, and other relevant tags in your posts.

 You should also create hashtags that include your location and terms specific to your industry as well.
 Use hashtags that describe your business type and your city or town.
 Better yet, try creating a hashtag that does both.
 For example, a cupcake shop in Delaware could use the hashtag #DelawareCupcake or #DelawareDesserts alongside other Halloween hashtags.